tylkosxd/CrazyHook/README.md

 A massive update to the latest 1.4.4.4 version, released years ago.

 Added support to palettes and planes, among many other things, like new cheatcodes and custom levels load/save system.
+The new version is backwards compatible with 1.4.4.4.